 - Electrocution due to exposed or faulty wiring of stage sets could be the fault of the production team.

 - A sexual assault, violent attack, or mass shooting incident could be a negligent security issue.

 - A drunk driving accident might be tracked back to not only the driver, but a vendor that served the alcohol to an obviously-intoxicated person.

 - Trampling injuries might result from inadequate crowd control measures and exit routes.
 In the event of an emergency, there must be a plan in place to safely evacuate patrons.

 - Trip and fall injuries may be attributable to event staff, or a lack thereof (e.g., there were not enough people hired to pick up trash).

 When such a complex web of liability exists, more than one party might be at fault.
 In addition, contractors might try to shift blame to the event management team, which then shifts blame to the venue or festival owner.
 Insurance companies usually sort these issues out among themselves.
 Ultimately, it may require a personal injury lawsuit to produce a just insurance payout to the victim.

-To speak with an attorney about an injury that occurred at an outdoor concert, music festival, or other mass entertainment event, please contact Graham & Graham for a free case review.
+To speak with an attorney about an injury that occurred at an outdoor concert, music festival, or other mass entertainment event, please contact Graham Law for a free case review.